hemanthsridhar/web-app-framework/README.md

 # WebAppFramework
 Jar to include in your custom framework which contains excel utilities, main controller, call application, random generation and utilities for selenium
+Has the ability to capture node videos and attach to the allure report.
+Has the ability to capture complete screenshot.